-It shall be trimmed off to obtain core free from reinforcement the reinforcement detector such as cover meter can be used for selecting the drilling location free of reinforcement.
+It shall be trimmed off to obtain a core free from reinforcement the reinforcement detector such as a cover meter can be used for selecting the drilling location free of reinforcement.

 - The core specimen shall be sawn perpendicular to its longitudinal axis And the size of the specimen shall be adjustable.